 The views of parents and carers are very important to the school and these are collected regularly in a variety of ways.
 During SEND review meetings the thoughts of parents and carers are taken into account and all 'My Support Plans' are co-produced with parents/carers.
-In addition, paperwork required for an EHCP assessment asks parents to give their views in writing on the provision required for their child and their hopes for the future.
+In addition, paperwork required for an ASAP application or EHCP assessment asks parents to give their views in writing on the provision required for their child and their hopes for the future.

-Parents/ carers of children with SEND are able to contact the SENDco, Head Teacher or their child's class teacher with their views and questions at any time.
+Parents/ carers of children with SEND are able to contact the SENDCo, Head Teacher, Deputy Head Teacher or their child's class teacher with their views and questions at any time.
 They are also able to make additional appointments to meet in school to discuss the progress of their child and any changes that need to be made to provision and support.
 These meetings often involve outside agencies to allow all involved in the child's development to contribute to shared plans and provision to support each child in making progress.

-Feedback from the annual SEND questionnaire, sent to all families of SEND pupils.
-15 responses were received from a possible 21:
+Below summarises feedback from the annual SEND questionnaire, sent to all families of SEND pupils.
+15 responses were received from a possible 31.
+Based on feedback provided last academic year, questions were altered slightly, with options to provide further information to responses.
+A full summary of responses is attached (appendix A).

-1. My son/ daughter is happy at school.